Jhyde927/Marooned/Marooned.md

 Generating side profile of the raptor now.
 Going to add on to isLeaving logic and do a enum class instead.
 So we will have 3 states.
 Approaching, Leaving, strafing.
 By measuring movement relative to the player we can derive the state.
 I think we got to be conservative on showing side profile.
 Because if it shows a side profile when it's coming right at ya.
 It would look bad.

+UpdateLeavingFlag now controls the state of the facingMode. isLeaving is still calculated.
+Added side profile to pirates as well.
+We actually didn't have to be conservative on the side facing we had to crank it up to show it more.
+It uses the cosign threshold again.
+Just like bullets.
+To measure the facing angle to the player.
+Needed to put it to 30, so at a 30 degree angle or more it shows it's side?
+I think. and if the angle gets too high it switches to rear facing.
+It hurts to think about.

 Redid raptor art.
 Not sure if I like it though.
 It may be uncanny valley territory.
 Something about the eyes is anerving.
 It took like 4 hours to generate 7 frames. and they aren't very consistant looking. garbage in garbage out.
 Start with a better example image.

+Got a half way decent comic book style raptor with side profile when running horizontal to player.
+Could use one more bite frame.
+I made the raptors twice as fast and improved their behavior.
+They now attack then run away to a random spot in a ring around the player at least 2k units away.
+Raptors will run away after attacking twice if they aren't attacked back.
+So they don't just sit there and chomp away forever.
+Raptors look less like barney the dinosaur so it's an improvement.

 melee hit box isn't colliding with webs when close up against it.
 Move the hitbox backward -z?

+barrel breaking sound isn't positional.

+"E to interact" should fade away when you move away from the dungeon entrance.